 - Redness and swelling of unfeathered areas of skin (followed by blistering and scabs)

-- loss of feathers in the periorbital area
+- loss of feathers

 - dried serous fluid on comb and edge of beak